-- 2 tbsps. of olive oil
+- 2 tablespoons olive oil

-- 2 tbsps. of butter
+- 2 tablespoons butter

-- salt, sugar and pepper, to taste
+- sugar to taste

-- 6 cloves of garlic, minced
+- 6 cloves of garlic minced

-- 4 finger chilis, chopped
+- 4 finger chilies chopped

-- 2 bell peppers, chopped
+- 2 bell peppers chopped

-- 1 large onion, chopped
+- 1 large onion chopped

-- 6 tomatoes, diced
+- 6 tomatoes diced

-- 6 sun-dried tomatoes in olive oil, finely sliced
+- 6 sun-dried tomatoes in olive oil finely sliced

-- 4 tbsps. of tomato paste
+- 4 to 5 tablespoons tomato paste

-- 1 to 2 tbsps. of Sriracha
+- 1 to 2 tablespoons Sriracha

 - 1 can of baked beans (white, kidney, pinto or whatever variety you prefer)